-As described in the IRAP, remedial action for the TCE and 1,2,3-TCP plumes will consist of a groundwater pump-and-treat system, institutional controls, and monitored natural attenuation.
-The groundwater pump-and-treat system well network will include a total of twenty-two wells located across ten extraction well sites (EW-1 through EW-10) both onsite and offsite.
-Due to the depth of the plumes, each extraction well site will consist of up to three individual extraction wells to focus extraction at different depths.
-Exhibit 1 shows the location of the ten proposed extraction well sites.

-To assist in the design of the groundwater pump-and-treat system, the County installed two of the extraction well sites (EW-2 and EW-5) in 2018, along with twelve piezometers and eleven monitoring wells, and conducted aquifer pumping tests at these locations.
-The findings were submitted to the Santa Ana Water Board on June 19, 2019 and used by the County to refine the design of the system.
-Altogether, the extraction wells are predicted to produce 1,700 gallons per minute (gpm) of groundwater, with individual wells ranging from 20-150 gpm each.
-The extraction well network will also include existing CDA wells I-16, I-17, and I-18 to pump up to an additional 500 gpm of groundwater, and potentially CDA wells I-20 and I-21 if treatment is required.
+As described in the IRAP, the remedial action for the TCE and 1,2,3-TCP plumes consist of a groundwater pump-and-treat system, institutional controls, and monitored natural attenuation.
+The groundwater pump-and-treat system includes a total of 22 wells located across ten extraction well sites (EW-1 through EW-10) both onsite and offsite, termed "County extraction wells."
+Due to the depth of the plumes, each extraction well site will consist of up to three individual wells to focus extraction at different depths.
+Exhibit 1 shows the location of the ten existing and proposed wells sites for County extraction wells.
+Once fully operational, the County extraction wells are predicted to produce 1,700 gallons per minute (gpm) of groundwater, with individual wells ranging from 20-200 gpm each.
+The pump-and-treat system also includes existing CDA wells I-16, I-17, and I-18 to pump up to an additional 500 gpm of groundwater; and potentially CDA wells I-20 and I-21 if treatment is required in the future.

 Extracted groundwater will be conveyed via a pipeline network to the main raw water influent line to the existing CDA Chino-I Desalter facility, where it will be treated for VOCs (including 1,2,3-TCP and TCE) at a new granular activated carbon (GAC) treatment system constructed at the CDA's existing Chino-I Desalter facility (South GAC system).
-The South GAC system is designed to treat a total flow of 2,325 gpm from the County extraction wells and CDA wells I-16, I-17, I-18, and can be expanded to 3,125 gpm for CDA wells I-20 and I-21 if needed.
-Other treatment processes may also be added as needed to treat increasing concentrations of constituents or if there are new regulatory limits.
-The CDA designed and constructed the treatment system and is operating it, and the County is providing the funding.
-An additional treatment system, the North GAC Treatment System was also constructed by CDA to treat water from four CDA wells (I-I through I-4) that produce from the lower aquifer; however, this system is not associated with the County's remedial action.
+The South GAC system is designed to treat a maximum flow rate of 2,400 gpm from the County extraction wells and CDA wells I-16, I-17, I-18, with an initial operating flow rate of 2,325 gpm and may be expanded for CDA wells I-20 and I-21.
+Once treated at the South GAC system, water will be conveyed to the existing Chino-I Desalter that uses reverse osmosis and ion exchange to treat for total dissolved solids (TDS) and nitrates, both of which are regional contaminants and not associated with Chino Airport operations or plumes.
+Treated water will be discharged for use as potable municipal water supply.
+An additional treatment system, the North GAC Treatment System, was also constructed by the CDA to treat water from four CDA wells (I-I through I-4) that produce from the lower aquifer; however, this system is not associated with the County's remedial action.